ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: trigger_to_star_delay

     This is a factory-programmed value that specifies the delay for the trigger  to the PXI Star Trigger line in seconds.
 By itself, this attribute has no  effect on the acquired data.
-However, depending on how the trigger lines  are routed between the master and slave devices, you can use this value as  a starting point to set NISCOPE_ATTR_SLAVE_TRIGGER_DELAY.
+However, depending on how the trigger lines  are routed between the master and slave devices, you can use this value as  a starting point to set :py:data:`niscope.Session.slave_trigger_delay`.

     The following table lists the characteristics of this property.